Discover a Whole New World With LASIK and Other Refractive Surgeries

 Getting co-managed for LASIK and other refractive surgeries is an advantage, as you benefit from the expertise of two medical experts who work together to provide you with the best eye surgery results possible.

-Contact Foothills Vision and Eye Care in Fort Collins to schedule a consultation and find out if LASIK (or other refractive surgeries) is right for you.
+Contact Foothills Vision and Eye Care in The Landings to schedule a consultation and find out if LASIK (or other refractive surgeries) is right for you.

 How LASIK and Other Refractive Surgeries Improve Vision